Clayre Sessoms Image Coaching with Clayre

 If you hit a barrier here

-- If you prefer elsewhere: We can point you to external channels, trusted network of support, and community advocates.
+• If you prefer elsewhere: We can point you to external channels, trusted network of therapeutic support, and community advocates.

 If cost is the barrier

-Ask about current reduced-fee availability or a short-term plan that meets an immediate need.
-If our spots are full, which they usually are these days, we’ll share community options and make referrals that respect your time and situation.
+Ask about current mutual aid capacity or a short-term plan that meets an immediate need.
+If our spots are full, which they usually are these days, we’ll share community options and make referrals that respect your needs.

 This is a living page